dpwgc/easierweb/README.md

 # EasierWeb

-## A minimalist Go web framework based on httprouter
+## A more user-friendly, highly customizable Go Web framework

+### Based on httprouter

 ***

 ## Features
-* Easier to handle http request and response.
-* Custom middleware framework.
 * Easier to obtain parameters and bind data.
 Can auto bind query/form/body data.
-* Easier to write websocket service and file services.
+* Offers two different styles of use.
+Have a more concise way to write API.
 * Highly customizable.
 Custom error capture and request/response data handling.
-* Offers two different styles of use.
+Custom middleware.
+* Easier to write websocket service and file service.
 * Support TLS.

 ***